 Who are the Stan countries?
+And what does Stan mean?
 You will hear lots of talk about the Stans, not Stan Laurel, or other men named Stan you understand.
 We are talking about the Stan countries.
 The seven Stans in particular.
-There are 7 countries with Stan at the end of their name, not to mention some non-UN countries and autonomous regions that we shall also introduce.
+There are 7 sovereign nations with Stan at the end of their name, not to mention some non-UN countries and autonomous regions that we shall also introduce.

 Kazakhstan is the most populated, developed and largest of the Central Asian countries.
 In fact it is the 9th largest country in the world.
 Don’t believe me, ask Borat!
 Almaty is genuinely one of the weirder cities we visit!

 Another beautiful landscape full of mountains, rivers and glaciers.
 The majority of the population live in the capital city of Bishkek.
 Another firm favorite of YPT in Central Asia.

 A beautiful country full of mountains and the largest glacier in the world.
 Definitely one of our favorite countries in Central Asia.
 The sheer expanse of Uzbekistan is what keeps the tourism to the country flowing.